How Much Does A Ski Trip REALLY Cost? (More Thank You Think)

 Price of food including groceries and eating out once a day: $400 to $500 for a family of four for five days

-The most essential spending you’ll do on your ski holiday is your ski-related costs.
+The most essential spending you’ll do on your ski trip is your ski-related costs.
 These include rentals, lift tickets, and ski lessons.
 Most resorts offer these as package deals which leave you with a bit of a discount.
 Because you might only need one or two of these things and not the entire package, we will list their prices separately.

 1. Ski Rentals